Solo: 1 dancer on stage

 At The Final Callback our Solo Title division will be judged separately and will be announced during our Final Awards Ceremony.
 Those registered in our Pre-professional age division are not eligible to compete for the Lead Role Title.

-- Contemporary: A fusion of jazz styles, ballet technique, and a strong modern base.
-Three gymnastic/acrobatic tricks permitted.
+Contemporary: A fusion of jazz styles, ballet technique, and a strong modern base.
+Two gymnastic/acrobatic tricks permitted.

-- Jazz: Routine consisting of jazz technique utilizing upbeat music.
-Three gymnastic/acrobatic tricks permitted.
+Jazz: Routine consisting of jazz technique utilizing upbeat music.
+Two gymnastic/acrobatic tricks permitted.

 *NOTE: Gymnastic/Acrobatic tricks are movements that pass through or stop at a fully inverted (upside down) position with both feet off the floor (the torso passing directly over the top of ones head/shoulders).
 The only exceptions to this are forward, backward and shoulder rolls, acrobatic tricks in lifts (a lift being defined as being supported by another dancer with any body part), and Hip-Hop stall moves (only permitted in the Hip-Hop/Dance CREW category division).